-Vehicle Purpose Key Terms Performance Units Reward our Named Officers based on EOG's stock performance versus peers Align the interests of our Named Officers with our stockholders Emphasize our long-term strategy Our total stockholder return is measured relative to the total stockholder return of our peer companies over the first three full calendar years of the five-year vesting period Awards denominated and paid (upon vesting) in shares of our Common Stock Stockholder return calculated using December average closing stock prices at beginning and end of performance period 0-200% of award may be earned based on EOG's total stockholder return ranking relative to our peers with 100% of the award earned if EOG ranks at the median of the peer group.
-Payout scale provided below "Cliff" vest five years from grant date Dividends are subject to the applicable performance multiple and are credited to the holder and are paid at the expiration of the vesting period or forfeited if the performance units are forfeited Restricted Stock/ RSUs Align the interests of our Named Officers with our stockholders Enhance the retention of our Named Officers Emphasize our long-term strategy May be issued in special situations to recognize achievements (for example, the discovery of significant oil and gas reserves) "Cliff' vest five years from grant date Dividends are credited to the holder and are paid at the expiration of the vesting period or forfeited if the restricted stock/ RSUs are forfeited RSUs are granted instead of restricted stock if the Named Officer is 62 years old or older or will reach age 62 prior to the grant's vesting date, in order to avoid adverse tax consequences to the Named Officer under the Code SARs Reward our Named Officers for increases in stockholder value Align the interests of our Named Officers with our stockholders Seven-year exercise period SARs are settled in shares of our Common Stock based on the appreciation in value of the SAR based on the excess of the fair market value of our Common Stock on the date of exercise over the exercise price, net of applicable taxes Vest over four years at 25% per year
+Vehicle Purpose Key Terms Performance Units Reward our Named Officers based on EOG's stock performance versus specified peer companies Align the interests of our Named Officers with those of our stockholders Emphasize our long-term strategy Our total stockholder return is measured relative to the total stockholder return of our peer companies (as specified in the governing grant agreements) over the first three full calendar years of the five-year vesting period Awards denominated and paid (upon vesting) in shares of our Common Stock Stockholder return calculated using December average closing stock prices at beginning and end of performance period O-200% of award may be earned based on EOG's total stockholder return ranking relative to such companies with 100% of the award earned if EOG ranks at the median of the group.
+Payout scale provided below "Cliff" vest five years from grant date Dividends are subject to the applicable performance multiple and are credited to the holder and are paid at the expiration of the vesting period or forfeited if the performance units are forfeited Restricted Stock/ RSUs Align the interests of our Named Officers with those of our stockholders Enhance the retention of our Named Officers Emphasize our long-term strategy May be issued in special situations to recognize achievements (for example, the discovery of significant oil and gas reserves) "Cliff" vest five years from grant date Dividends are credited to the holder and are paid at the expiration of the vesting period or forfeited if the restricted stock/ RSUs are forfeited RSUs are granted instead of restricted stock if the Named Officer is 62 years old or older or will reach age 62 prior to the grant's vesting date, in order to avoid adverse tax consequences to the Named Officer under the Code SARs Reward our Named Officers for increases in stockholder value Align the interests of our Named Officers with those of our stockholders Seven-year exercise period SARs are settled in shares of our Common Stock based on the appreciation in value of the SAR based on the excess of the fair market value of our Common Stock on the date of exercise over the exercise price, net of applicable taxes Vest over four years at 25% per year

-The long-term incentive awards granted to each Named Officer are determined in September of each year (with grant dates established approximately two weeks after the date of Committee approval to allow time to administer the grants) based on the following factors:
+The long-term incentive awards granted to each Named Officer are determined in the third quarter of each year (with grant dates established approximately two weeks after the date of Committee approval to allow time to administer the grants) based on the following factors:

-- Compensation data from our peer group for executives in similar positions. - An evaluation of our progress to-date towards achieving our pre-determined company performance goals.
+- Compensation data from our peer group for executives in similar positions. - An evaluation of our progress to-date towards achieving our pre-determined company performance goals. - Individual Named Officer contributions toward achievement of our performance goals.

-- Individual Named Officer contributions toward achievement of our performance goals. - The current amount of equity in place from previous years' grants for each Named Officer for retention and incentive purposes.
+• The current amount of equity in place from previous years' grants for each Named Officer for retention and incentive purposes.

-Based on the factors described above, the Committee, in September 2014, granted to each of the Named Officers the long-term incentive awards set forth in the following table.
-The long-term incentive value for each Named Officer was allocated equally between performance units, restricted stock/RSUs and SARs.
+Based on the factors described above, the Committee, in September 2015, granted to each of the Named Officers the long-term incentive awards set forth in the following table.
+These awards reflect the same number of underlying shares as were granted in 2014.
+The decline in EOG's stock price between the 2014 grants and 2015 grants resulted in an approximately 32% reduction in grant date values for each of our Named Officers.
+Similar to last year, the long-term incentive value for each Named Officer was allocated equally between performance units, restricted stock/RSUs and SARs.